 What Type of Business Licenses Are There?

-- General Business License: This identifies where and what jurisdiction covers a business and ensure that the proper taxing authorities are collecting revenue.
+- General Business License.
+Identifies where and what jurisdiction covers a business and ensures that the proper taxing authorities are collecting revenue.

-- Withholding Tax Registration: In some states, this required if you are the only employee.
+- Withholding Tax Registration.
+In some states, this is required if you are the only employee.

 Bear in mind that this list doesn’t end here: there are many other business licenses that depend on the types of business you want to operate.

-Getting the proper business licenses and permits is a process that basically involves 3 levels or steps:
+Getting the proper business licenses and permits is a process that basically involves three steps: